deltaepsilon/NG6-starter/TESTING.md

 - Spend time to refactor your tests.
 The next dev who works on your class should be impressed by how efficient and well-abstracted the tests are.
 - If two tests look similar, write a local function to abstract out the similarities, keeping your tests as DRY as your code.

+# Writing tests

+- Open the tests and the code side-by-side.
+You need to see both.
+- Use code-folding to hide everything that's not relevant to the one test you're writing.
+- Go to your Zen place.
+Take a deep, patient breath.
+Write as many tests as necessary to cover every possible code path.